 By Thomas C. Gallagher, Domestic Assault Attorney

-In Minnesota, the most commonly charged domestic violence crime is domestic assault.
+In Minnesota, the most commonly domestic violence charge is domestic assault.
 But others include criminal charges of violating a restraining order based on relationship.

-The law defines a “domestic” relationship broadly in Minnesota, in ways that defy common sense.
+Minnesota law defines a “domestic” relationship broadly, in ways that defy common sense.

 For example, Domestic Assault Attorney Thomas Gallagher defended a client where two male college roommates were fighting over a girlfriend.
 The prosecutor charged the client with “domestic assault” against the rival.
-But under the narrower, federal relationship definition, prosecutors could not have charged the roommates with domestic assault.
+But under the narrower, federal relationship definition, prosecutors could not have done so.

 The relationship element

 Minnesota law creates several crimes that contain a relationship element.
-In other words, a domestic crime did not happen unless the accused and the witness had that specific type of relationship.
+In other words, a domestic crime requires that the accused and the witness had that type of relationship.
 Examples of these include misdemeanor domestic assault cases.
-A domestic assault attorney could win your case where evidence of the required relationship is lacking.
+So, a domestic assault attorney could win your case where evidence of the required relationship is lacking.

 Other crimes where parties are related

-We also see crimes charged in domestic-related cases that do not contain a relationship element.
-Instead, the prosecutor charges a non-domestic crime along with, or instead of, crimes that require proof of a relationship.
+We also see criminal charges in domestic-related cases that do not contain a relationship element.
+So, the prosecutor charges a non-domestic crime along with, or instead of, crimes that require a relationship.
 Examples of these include misdemeanor fifth-degree assault, disorderly conduct and obstructing legal process.

-When we speak of a domestic or family violence cases, we could mean the accusation fits the specific, narrow definition.
-Or people might be speaking loosely about any case where the people have a relationship history.
+When we speak of a domestic or family violence cases, we could mean the accusation fits the narrow, legal definition.
+Or people might be speaking loosely about any case where the people have a relationship.
 For more about these laws, see Minnesota Domestic Crime Statutes.

 Defending against domestic criminal charges

-Defense of domestic criminal cases should include strategies to aggressively defend every person, in any case.
+Defense of domestic criminal cases should include strategies to aggressively defend every person.

 Yet the relationship element creates unique risks and opportunities.
-You can benefit from an experienced domestic assault attorney.
+So, you can benefit from an experienced domestic assault attorney.

 Counseling the client is more important in these cases.
 For example, what should the accused do in response to the court’s No Contact Order?
 An experienced domestic assault attorney can help with this.

-Examples of cases involving claims of domestic violence crime handled by Domestic Assault Attorney Gallagher include:
+Examples of cases involving claims of domestic violence crime handled by Domestic Assault Attorney Thomas Gallagher include: